RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: Validation of the RASCBEC method

-One limit on accuracy is the numerical derivative by electric field.
-If the applied electric field $\Delta$is too small, the error will be dominated by DFT convergence and round-off errors, but if the field is too large, higher order finite difference errors will become large.
-A test of the Raman spectra calculated for electric field strengths ranging from $0.025 \eVAA$ to $ 0.2 \eVAA$ is shown in Figure~\ref{fig:ecom}.
-It can be seen that relative intensities of the Raman peaks vary with the strength of electric field applied.
-How the intensity varies with electric field strength is shown in Figure~\ref{fig:p1} and Figure~\ref{fig:p2}.
-There is a flat region from $0.05 \eVAA $ to $0.125 \eVAA$, which means that in this region the computational result is robust.
-The result shown in Figure~\ref{fig:g6} used electric field $E = 0.1 \eVAA $.
+We should note that the accuracy of the Raman spectra calculations with RASCBEC can be influenced by the magnitude of the applied electric field ($\Delta$) used to compute the electric field gradient derivatives.
+If the field is too small, the errors may be dominated by DFT convergence and round-off errors.
+Conversely, if the field is too large, higher-order finite difference errors can become significant.
+A test was conducted with varying electric field strengths, ranging from $0.025 \eVAA$ to $0.2 \eVAA$, and the resulting Raman spectra are shown in Figure~\ref{fig:ecom}.
+It is evident that the intensities of the Raman peaks change with the strength of the electric field.
+Figure~\ref{fig:p1} and Figure~\ref{fig:p2} illustrate how the intensity varies with the electric field strength.
+There is a relatively flat region between $0.05 \eVAA$ and $0.125 \eVAA$, indicating that within this range, the computational results are stable.
+The results presented in Figure~\ref{fig:g6} used an electric field of $E = 0.1 \eVAA$.
+This choice falls within the stable region where computational results are robust.

-Timing information for the two methods is provided in Table ~\ref{tab:g6}.
-Note that the estimated time for calculating $\epsilon$ or $Z$ given in the table should be viewed as an upper limit, since all BEC calculations subsequent to the first one take less time.
-This is because after rotation, only one direction of the electric field needs to be applied instead of 3.
-The Vienna Ab-initio Simulation Package (VASP)\cite{PhysRevB.54.11169, CMS_6_15} is employed for all first principle calculations.
-All computations are performed on AMD EPYC 7702.
+Timing information for both the RASCBEC and vasp\_raman is presented in Table ~\ref{tab:g6}.
+It is worth noting that the estimated time for calculating $\epsilon$ or $Z$ given in the table should be considered an upper limit.
+This is because all BEC calculations performed after the first one are faster.
+After the initial rotation, only one direction of the electric field needs to be applied, as opposed to the three directions during the first calculation.

-The conventional method calculates the static ion-clamped dielectric matrix using density functional perturbation theory.
-For a system containing $N$ atoms, there are $3(N-1)$ phonon modes.
-Two dielectric tensors need to be generated for each phonon mode, displacing the structure in opposite directions, so $2 \times 3 \times (N-1)=6N-6$ dielectric tensor calculations are needed in total.
-When $N=6$, this number is 30.

-The RASCBEC method differentiating the Born effective charge displaces an electric field in the positive and negative $x$, $y$, $z$ directions as well as the $xy$, $yz$, and $xz$ directions.
-Since BECs along the $x$, $y$, $z$ directions can be computed in a single calculation, and $-x$, $-y$, $-z$ in another single calculation, 8 BEC are needed in total.
-This number is independent of $N$.